 More FAQs: serving

 I recommend serving with a scoop of good quality vanilla ice cream - or any flavour of your choice.
-Stracciatella (a bit like chocolate chip) or fruity raspberry would also be delicious.
-If you are a real chocoholic, a rich chocolate ice cream would complement the chocolate in the nutella and the slightly gooey chocolate chunks on top.
+Stracciatella, raspberry or chocolate would also be delicious.

 Other recipes you might enjoy:

-I have so many baking recipes on the website and I love to experiment.
-I am obsessed with my Melt in the Middle Chocolate Pudding, it’s so simple because you make the batter then pour over a watery mixture that may seem weird but as it cooks, the cake bakes and it turns into a sauce on top.
-It’s divine.
+I am obsessed with my Melt in the Middle Chocolate Pudding, it’s so simple but so good.
+It's great with ice cream on top like my Baileys Ice Cream.
 Try this Peach Cobbler with Cake Mix to use up any stone fruits in a simple way.
-It uses boxed cake mix to make the topping.
-IF you love brioche recipes, this French Toast with Pistachio Cream is so delicious.
+If you love brioche recipes, this French Toast with Pistachio Cream is so delicious.
 Really luxurious.
-Or make Pistachio Croissants with Homemade Pistachio Cream
+Or make Pistachio Croissants with Homemade Pistachio Cream.
+For something more festive, try my Panettone, Orange and Dark Chocolate Bread and Butter Pudding.

 Made this recipe and loved it?